ru4871SG/coffeeshop-postgres/README.md

 2. You can use pgAdmin or psql to execute the SQL scripts in the order they are numbered, starting from `02_data_cleaning.sql`.
 Each script performs a specific task and they should be run in sequence to ensure the data is cleaned, structured, and transformed correctly.

 After you create the stored procedures with `09_stored_procedures.sql`, you can test the procedures by using this statement => ```CALL public.process_sale(product_id, quantity, customer_wallet_id, outlet_wallet_id, staff_id);``` (replace the parameters with the existing numbers in the tables)

+As for the dbt model, you can simply use `dbt run` to create the materialized table with enhanced customer data.

 ## Entity Relationship Diagram (ERD)